xspec/xspec/docs/xslt-code-coverage-by-element.md

 xsl:template xsl:param with select attribute - trace with column 0.

-xsl:template xsl:param with sequence constructor - trace for this element points to first sequence constructor element.
+xsl:template xsl:param with sequence constructor - if sequence constructor contains an element, trace for xsl:param points to first sequence constructor element or its descendant (https://saxonica.plan.io/issues/6457).
 Sequence constructor elements are traced in their own right if the default parameter value is used, but not if the parameter value is supplied by xsl:with-param in the caller.

 **_Rule Details_**